Processing math: 100%

 Nervous tissue is characterized as being excitable and capable of sending and receiving electrochemical signals that provide the body with information.
 Two main classes of cells make up nervous tissue: the neuron and neuroglia.
 Neurons propagate information via electrochemical impulses, called action potentials, which are biochemically linked to the release of chemical signals.
 Neuroglia play an essential role in supporting neurons and modulating their information propagation.

-This page titled 3: The Tissue Level of Organization is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3: The Tissue Level of Organization is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.